weiweiweiopen/Teensy-4-galvos/readme.md

+#Teensy-4-galvos
+This DIY laser galvonometer projector was originally designed for [Laser Dye Project](https://shihweichieh.com/Laser-Dye-Project) to develop New Cyanotype and Vandyke brown images on sewn garments masklessly.
+It is also capable for other conventional application like engraving, PCB etching or audio visual performace.
+The software interface is made with max/msp and teensy code, and the protocol is based on pure audio synthesis, not by ILDA, however the hardware is compatible with ILDA connectors and software too.

-# Laser Dye Project
+## Laser Dye Project
 <img src="https://github.com/user-attachments/assets/f038ca3e-6013-47a2-a172-c22516c4ae91" width="500">
 <img src="https://github.com/user-attachments/assets/0fd4f6e0-4eee-4ea7-8569-28a9c2438982" width="500">
 <img src="https://github.com/user-attachments/assets/157e2703-0284-4cd6-b078-0bb24821dd5d" width="500">

-## Description
-This DIY laser galvonometer projector was designed for [Laser Dye Project](https://shihweichieh.com/Laser-Dye-Project) to develop New Cyanotype and Vandyke Brown images on sewn garments masklessly.
-It is also capable for other conventional application like engraving, PCB etching or audio visual performace.
-This system (hardware and software) is designed by the audio synthesis in max or puredata, not by ILDA protocal.

 ## Installation
 1. Clone this repository or download the zip files: